 A proven business and government leader, Dave has a strong desire to ensure conservative principles are applied in City government.
 He has been influential in providing sound business and proven decision making skills to the council in dealing with notable issues facing Houston today.
 First elected in November 2012; public safety, fiscal responsibility and economic development have been and will continue to be cornerstone of Dave’s daily priorities.
-Additionally, he works hard to ensure exemplary constituent service to the residents of District E. Since being sworn into office, Dave was appointed to serve on the City’s Budget and Fiscal Affairs Committee, Ethics and Council Governance Committee and Transportation, Technology and Infrastructure Committee.
+Additionally, he works hard to ensure exemplary constituent service to the residents of District E. During his second term in office, Dave has been appointed to serve as Chair of the Budget and Fiscal Affairs, Chair of the Budget and Fiscal Affairs Subcommittee on Debt Financing and Pensions, and a member of Economic Development; Ethics, Elections and Council Governance; and Transportation, Technology and Infrastructure.

 Born in New Orleans, Louisiana and a graduate of Louisiana State University, Dave serves as a Managing Director of Marsh & McLennan Companies, Inc. and previously worked for two large “Big Four” Accounting Firms, PricewaterhouseCoopers, LLP and Ernst & Young, LLP.